 The Heartwood Fund is supported by a number of passionate and dedicated people.
-Their pledge will ensure that the wild lands that are protected today, will be protected forever.
-Their support will have a lasting impact on our landscape and environment.
+Their pledges and contributions ensure that the wild lands protected today, will be protected forever.
+Their support has a lasting impact on our landscape and environment.

 This page is for their stories – reasons why they are personally connected to nature, reasons why nature is important locally and globally, reasons why they have chosen to pledge and how they pledged to the Heartwood Fund.